 One of the primary predictors of remaining in physics (even with undue hardship) is the development of a physics identity.
-I currently have a thesis student analyzing the intersection of racial and physics identity and will report here when the work is finished.
+My thesis student Tamia Williams (MHC ’18) studied this intersection of physics identity and performing arts for Black physicists (thesis, PERC).

 In my work on inclusion, I have become involved with several organizations and efforts.